PAS 91 Is Withdrawn: What Replaced It and What to Do Now

 Align Your Documentation Early

-If your health and safety policy already meets SSIP core criteria, it should be well-suited to the PAS 91 health and safety module.
-However, review it specifically against PAS 91 expectations.
-Ensure your policy references current legislation, names responsible persons, and includes arrangements for all activities relevant to your typical contracts.
+If your health and safety policy already meets SSIP core criteria, it should be well-suited to the Common Assessment Standard health and safety section.
+Review it specifically against current expectations: ensure your policy references current legislation, names responsible persons, and includes arrangements for all activities relevant to your typical contracts.

 Know Your Numbers